Verssae/NeuroJIT/README.md

 ### Dataset

-The ApacheJIT-based dataset includes widely adopted just-in-time defect prediction features and the commit understandability features of NeuroJIT from a total of eight Apache projects.
-Each CSV file in the `data/dataset` directory represents intermediate outputs generated at each experimental stage described in the paper, while each CSV file in the combined/ directory represents the final output per project.
+The ApacheJIT-based dataset includes widely adopted just-in-time defect prediction features as well as the commit understandability features of NeuroJIT, derived from a total of eight Apache projects.
+Each CSV file in the `data/dataset` directory represents intermediate outputs generated at data preprocessing stages described in the paper, while each CSV file in the `combined` directory represents the final output for each project.

 ```Shell
 data/dataset